Independent Directed Reading

 Independent Directed Reading (IDR) courses provide students with a flexible option to complete the coursework for their degree.

-IDRs are meant for students who, due to extenuating circumstances, are unable to enroll in an in-person or online course.
-Along with the IDR Proposal Form, students should submit documentation or evidence of their extenuating circumstances.
+IDRs are meant for students who are unable to enroll in an in-person or online course due to extenuating circumstances.
+Please review all information below regarding IDRs.

 Deadlines to submit a completed IDR Proposal Form:

 IDRs are normally approved as Elective courses.
-However, under extraordinary circumstances, the Director of the MAIR program and the Dean of the Graduate College may approve an IDR as a core or substantive area course.
+However, under extraordinary circumstances (such as unavailability of a course needed to complete the program of study), the Director of the MAIR program can approve an IDR as a core or substantive area course.
 If a student is requesting that an IDR be allowed to count as a core or substantive area course, they must indicate this on the form and provide justification for the request.

 CORE IDRs MUST be an already approved CORE or SUBSTANTIVE area course.